chick-p/vscode-toggle-multilingual-content/README.md

-# vscode-quick-multilingual-content README
+# vscode-quick-toggle-multilingual-content

-This is the README for your extension "vscode-quick-multilingual-content".
+This is the README for your extension "vscode-quick-toggle-multilingual-content".
 After writing up a brief description, we recommend including the following sections.

 ## Features